 Concurrently with the Offer, the Company also solicited consents from holders of the Public Warrants to amend the Warrant Agreement to permit the Company to require that each Warrant that was outstanding upon the closing of the Offer be exchanged for 0.18 shares of Class A common stock, which is a ratio 10% less than the exchange ratio applicable to the Offer (such amendment, the "Warrant Amendment").
-Because consents were received from holders of more than 65% of the Company's outstanding Public Warrants, the Warrant Amendment").
 Because consents were received from holders of more than 65% of the Company's outstanding Public Warrants, the Warrant Amendment was approved.
 On December 19, 2022, the Company exercised its right to acquire and retire all remaining outstanding Public Warrants in exchange for shares of Class A common stock in accordance with the terms of the Warrant Amendment.
 The remaining 192,936 Public Warrants were exchanged on January 4, 2023 for 34,728 shares of the Company's Class A common stock.
-Following the exchange, none of the Warrant remain outstanding.
+Following the exchange, none of the Warrants remain outstanding.